Sani2c began as the dream of Farmer Glen, an avid mountain bike enthusiast and co-organiser of the Imana Wild Ride. read more

 However, sani2c never forgot that ‘Route is King’ and, in appreciation of this, 2016 saw many route improvements, especially on Days 1 and 2, where trail builders eliminated transition and tricky sections and instead added signature sani2c flowing trails.

 This will be remembered as one of the worst in terms of weather.
-The Trail riders were the lucky few who to the beach in sunshine, the Adventure riders just snuck down the Umko Valley, while the Race was re-routed around the Umko and had a cold and miserable two days.
+The Trail riders were the lucky few who got to the beach in sunshine, the Adventure riders just snuck down the Umko Valley, while the Race was re-routed around the Umko and had a cold and miserable two days.
 However, this did not dampen the spirts and it was another sani2c for the history books.

 With the race villages not demanding as much setup time more time was spent on tweaking our existing routes.
 Our trademark “fast flowing trails” was abided by while well designed switchbacks, berms and the correction and inclusion cambered sections was added to the trails.
-The dual PG Bison floating bridge, with is resident “Henry” as well as the now famous “Iconic Climb” will always be remembered!
+The dual PG Bison floating bridge, with its resident “Henry” as well as the now famous “Iconic Climb” will always be remembered!